c8241998/Dam-Reservoir-Extraction/README.md

-# Dam-Reservoir-Detection
+# Dam-Reservoir-Extraction
-Dam reservoir detection using point-level and prior-guided metric learning
+Dam reservoir extraction using point-level and prior-guided metric learning